Robert Wynne (Virginia politician)

-Robert Wynne (1622–1675) was a Virginia politician and landowner.
-He was one of the men representing Charles City County in the House of Burgesses from 1658 until 1675, and in 1658 and during the Colony's "Long Parliament" fellow burgesses selected him as their Speaker 1662–74.
-This was the second longest tenure of any Speaker.
+Robert Wynne (1622–1675) was a Virginia politician and landowner, who had the second longest tenure of any Speaker of the House of Burgesses, having been elected by his fellows during the Colony's "Long Parliament" as well as represented Charles City County from 1658 until his death in 1675 (as Bacon's Rebellion was beginning).

+Early life

 Wynne was born in Canterbury, England, being baptized there on December 22, 1622.
 His grandfather, also Robert Wynne, had been mayor of Canterbury in 1599, and other relatives had served in Parliament.

+Career

-He settled in Charles City County, Virginia, in early 1656, though he may have arrived in Virginia earlier.
-He served on the county court, though he was fined for poor attendance in September 1659.
+After emigrating to the Virginia colony during its tobacco boom as well as military skirmishes with the Dutch, Wynne settled in Charles City County, Virginia by early 1656, though he may have arrived in Virginia earlier during the English Civil Wars.
+Wynne became one of the county's justices of the peace, which jointly administered counties in that era, though he was fined for poor attendance in September 1659.
 He also did not serve as a burgess in that year's assembly, though he did the years before and after.
+By 1671, Wynne also served as guardian for John Edloe, the son of former burgess Matthew Edloe of nearby James City County, after complaints had been made that a later husband of Edloe's widow was not managing those lands for the boy's benefit.